Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

     various scripts and module files.

-      * This includes a new function in SitePackage.lua to extract the version of a Cray PE compoment for a given version of the PE from a .csv file.
+      * This includes a new function in SitePackage.lua to extract the version of a Cray PE compoment for a given version of the PE from a .csv file which is used to load the right version of the Cray PE targeting modules in the LUMIpartition module.

+      * The file is used to generate the external module definition file for each CPE version (make_EB_external_modules.py)

 Changes compared to design 0.2: